jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/d3.png" style="border:none;width:70%">
 </div>

 Which model is correct?
-The answer is “don’t know”.
-Someone thinks the first one is simpler.
-Simple explanations deserve more credit.
-But, if you show it to a stock broker, they may say the second curve looks closer to the market closing price of a stock.
+The answer is "don't know".
+Someone thinks the first one is simplier, and simple explanation deserves more credits.
+But if you show it to a stock broker, they may say the second curve looks closer to the market closing price of a stock.

-Instead, we should ask whether our model is too “custom tailored” for the training data, and fails to make generalized predictions.
-The second curve fits the sample data completely, but will make poor predictions if the true model is a straight line.
+Instead, we should ask whether our model is too "custom tailor" for the training data, and fails to make generalized predictions.
+The second curve fits the sample data 100% but will make poor predictions if the true model is a straight line.

 #### Validation
 **Machine learning is about making predictions.** A model that has 100% accuracy in training can be a bad model.
-For that, we split our testing data into three parts: say 80% for training, 10% for validation and 10% for testing.
+For that, we split our testing data into 3 parts: say 80% for training, 10% for validation and 10% for testing.
 During training, we use the training dataset to build models with different hyperparameters.
 We run those models with the validation dataset and pick the one with the highest accuracy.
 This strategy works if the validation dataset is similar to what we want to predict.
-But, as a last safeguard, we use the 10% testing data for a final insanity check.
-This testing data is for a final verification, but not for model selection.
-If your testing result is dramatically different from the validation result, the data should be randomized more, or more data should be collected.
+But as a last safeguard, we use the 10% testing data for a final insanity check.
+This testing data is for one last verification but not for model selection.
+If your testing result is dramatically different from the validation result, we need to randomize the data more, or to collect more data.

 #### Visualization
 We can train a model to create a boundary to separate the blue dots from the white dots below.
-A complex model can produce sophisticated boundaries compared to a low complexity model.
-In the yellow-circled area, if we miss the two left white dot samples in our training, a complex model may create an odd shaped boundary just to include this white dot.
-A low complexity model may produce a smoother surface, which by chance may include those two white dots.
+A complex model can produce sophisticated boundaries comparing to a low complexity model.
+In the yellow circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
+A low complexity model may produce a smoother surface which by chance may include those 2 white dots.
 A complex model may mishandle outliers.
-For example, a complex model should ignore the white dot in the green circle just as a simple model does.
+For example, a complex model should ignore the white dot in the green circle like a simple model does.

 <div class="imgcap">
 <img src="/assets/dl/of.png" style="border:none;width:60%">
 </div>

-Recall from Pieter’s equation, our sample data can be modeled nicely with the following equations:
+Recall from Pieter's equation, our sample data can be model nicely with the following equations:

 $$
 y = 1.9  \cdot 10^{-7}  x^9 - 1.6 \cdot 10^{-5} x^8 + 5.6 \cdot 10^{-4} x^7 - 0.01 x^6  + 0.11 x^5 - 0.63 x^4 + 1.9  x^3 - 2.19  x^2 + 0.9 x - 0.0082